Since its launch in 2010, Instagram has taken the world by storm. It seems like everyone — and their dog — is on the (marketing) platform.

 If someone you follow uploaded a reel, you’ll see that video in your home feed as you scroll through.

-Just recently, Instagram has also began to highly promote reels by replacing the post button with them in the new update.
+Just recently, Instagram has also begun to highly promote reels by replacing the post button with them in the new update.

 So, jump on the reel way and get your Instagram marketing to another level.
 Here is how…